beoliver/clj-arangodb/README.md

 user> (c/get-document coll "298604")
 {:_id "helloColl/360443", :_key "360443", :_rev "_XKHy-X---_", :data {:a {:b [1 2 3], :c true}}, :name "nested"}
 ```
+By default maps are packed and unpacked as `VPackSlice` objects - the implementation of this is the velocypack namespace.

 if we pass a class as well we can get a different type back
 ```clojure
 user> (c/get-document c "360443" String)